Director of Athletics

 - Work collaboratively and closely with the Vice President for Enrollment Management to develop strategies to recruit and enroll student athletes in each incoming class.
-Ensure that the appropriate number of first-year students enroll to meet optimal roster size.
+Ensure that the appropriate number of first year students enroll to meet optimal roster size.

-- Develop and maintain an athletics program that works in harmony with the educational mission of Earlham College, in conjunction with the College’s Principles and Practices with an emphasis on mentoring students in an intellectually challenging academic environment.
+- Develop and maintain an athletics program that works in harmony with the educational mission of Earlham College, in conjunction with the College’s Principals and Practices with an emphasis on mentoring students in an intellectually challenging academic environment.

 - Prepare and manage operating budgets for intercollegiate teams and supporting areas including athletic training, sports information and general athletics.

 - Work closely with the Director of Wellness to schedule team practices and events.

 - Provide leadership and guidance to athletic fundraising projects and the use of funds in consultation with the Institutional Advancement office.